Accessibility and Accommodations for Flexible Learning

 A student may decide they don’t need to use all of the accommodations listed in their accommodation letter for your course.
 This could be because some parts of your course are already accessible to them, or because barriers have changed due to the course format.
 If you have questions about what accommodations you need to provide, you should connect with the student as soon as possible to clarify what accommodations they are requesting to use for your course.
 If you are concerned about the types of accommodations a student shares, please contact SSD at email@example.com or 540-231-3788.

 If you believe a student should explore additional accommodations, please refer the student to their disability counselor at SSD so the disability counselor can explore the student’s barriers, your course requirements, and adjust the student’s reasonable accommodations, as necessary, for your course.

 If you have general questions about accommodations, SSD is available to consult with you.
 Contact SSD at firstname.lastname@example.org or 540-231-3788.

 If a student requests an ASL interpreter or a captionist in your course, an SSD interpreter/captionist will contact you to provide additional information.
 If you were not contacted by an SSD interpreter/captionist and the student requests an ASL interpreter or captionist for your course, please contact SSD to discuss the student’s request.
 Review captioning and subtitle information on the SSD website.

 ADA and Accessibility Services responds to requests for ADA workplace accommodations at Virginia Tech.
 The COVID-19 and the ADA page provides information about our abbreviated accommodation request process.
-Please visit the ADA Workplace Accommodations page for more information about requesting accommodations or the Return to Work ADA Accommodations page.
-You can contact ADA and Accessibility Services email@example.com.
+Please visit the ADA Workplace Accommodations page for more information about requesting accommodations or Return to Work ADA Accommodations.
+You can email ADA and Accessibility Services at email@example.com.